temporalio/documentation/docs/php/activities.md

 ## Async completion

 There are certain scenarios when moving on from an Activity upon completion of its function is not possible or desirable.
-For example, you might have an application that requires user input in order to complete the Activity.
+For example, you might have an application that requires user input to complete the Activity.
 You could implement the Activity with a polling mechanism, but a simpler and less resource-intensive implementation is to asynchronously complete a Temporal Activity.

 There are two parts to implementing an asynchronously completed Activity: